Explore Chiang Mai Customs and Culture

 Hours – 10am-9pm Daily

 Upon entering this spacious eatery, you remove your shoes.
 The atmosphere is bright, with suspended ceiling lights and a red colour scheme.
 The restaurant offers three seating options – floor, elevated floor, and Western.
 Portions are generous and promptly refilled.
 Staff members are friendly and attentive.
-If you make a reservation, you can obtain pick-up from our resort for a small surcharge.
+If you make a reservation, you can obtain pick-up from your Chiang Mai Hotel for a small surcharge.

 Address – 139 Moo 4, Nong Pa Khrang, Chiang Mai